 During the course of his life, Jim Brandenburg has received a multitude of awards for his work in photography and journalism.
 BBC Wildlife Magazine and the Natural History Museum in London chose him as Wildlife Photographer of the Year and the National Press Photographer’s Association (NPPA) twice awarded him the title Magazine Photographer of the Year.
 Four of Brandenburg’s images are part of a unique collection that represents the 40 most important nature photographs of all time, chosen by members of the International League of Conservation Photographers (iLCP).

 Promoting issues of nature conservation through expressive photography has always been a major concern to him.
 Captivated by the prairies of his native Minnesota from an early age, he founded the Brandenburg Prairie Foundation in 1999, an organisation dedicated to the protection of this highly endangered habitat.
 In addition, the committed conservationist regularly produces pieces for television, radio and the internet to inform a wider public audience about other environmental issues.

-Professor Fritz Steiniger was one of the founding fathers of the GDT, whose visions of a society for wildlife photography had significant influence during the formative years.
-It is in his memory that the GDT awards their most important prize for special contribution to nature photography at irregular intervals.
-It was first awarded to Herbert Erich Maas in 1986, who, in the course of years, was followed by Heinz Sielmann, Fritz Pölking, Horst Niesters, Frans Lanting, Klaus Nigge, Dietmar Nill, Winfried Wisniewski and Hannu Hautala.
+Professor Fritz Steiniger was one of the founding fathers of the GDT, who had significant influence on the society's development throughout its first years.
+Dedicated to his memory, the GDT named its most supreme award Fritz Steiniger Award, which is given away for special contribution to nature photography.
+The first photographer to receive the award in 1986 was Herbert Erich Maas.
+Over the years, he was followed by Heinz Sielmann, Fritz Pölking, Horst Niesters, Frans Lanting, Klaus Nigge, Dietmar Nill, Winfried Wisniewski, Hannu Hautala and Steven Dalton.